 A biomarker is a biological molecule found in blood, other body fluids or tissues.
 They also appear in tumors.
 Biomarkers play a key role in developing individualized treatment plans, or “personalized medicine.”
 Make sure your doctor tests for biomarkers at diagnosis so you can “know your tumor type.”

 Some biomarkers to look for in colorectal cancer include:

 - Microsatellite Instability High (MSI-H)

-Learn more about biomarkers and the NCCN guidelines for biomarker tests by downloading the Biomarker Fact Sheet.
+Learn more about biomarkers and the guidelines for biomarker tests by downloading test here.

 * All colorectal cancer patients should know their MSI/MMR status*, especially patients with metastatic CRC because they now have a new treatment option, pembrolizumab.
 If you don’t know your MSI/MMR status, talk with your doctor.